Markobozic/MADulator/README.md

 ![Image of MADultor UI](https://github.com/Markobozic/MADulator/blob/master/img/MadulatorUI.png)

 Developed by Marko, Angelic and Daniel (MAD), this program allows one to explore functionally generated sounds.
 Each function is built from a tree of mathematical and bitwise expression nodes.
+Audio is generated at 8-bit 11,025 hz using a pyaudio stream.

 * Index of 2^32 randomly generated functions to explore
 * waveform and spectrogram visualization
 * Real time function editor with 10 binary operators, constants and variables
 * Save functions to and load from MAD file format
-* Save audio to WAV file
+* Save audio to WAV file (scaled to 16-bit 44.1khz)

 ## Development environment